-We are fully committed to a policy of equal opportunity in all of its employment practices insofar as they are consistent with the beliefs, official teachings and doctrines of the Catholic Church.
+We are fully committed to a policy of equal opportunity in all employment practices insofar as they are consistent with the beliefs, official teachings, and doctrines of the Catholic Church, and we are committed to creating and maintaining a workplace in which all employees have an opportunity to participate and contribute and are valued for their skills, experience, and unique perspectives.
 In employment practices, no person shall be discriminated against in employment decisions because of factors not relevant to performance.
-The parish/school endorses all efforts to eliminate and prevent discrimination in hiring and promotion decisions on the basis of age, race, color, sex, disability, national origin or other bases protected by law.
-Decisions for hiring or promotion will be based upon qualification, ability and availability.
+The parish/school endorses all efforts to eliminate and prevent discrimination in hiring and promotion decisions based on age, race, color, sex, disability, national origin, or other bases protected by law.
+Decisions for hiring or promotion will be based upon qualification, ability, and availability.
 Since a person's faith and church participation may be essential to their role on behalf of the parish/school, the law does permit religious convictions to be considered.